Building projects in the UK are heavily regulated by the Government.

-- …you plan a new building
+- a new building

 - ‘major’ changes to an existing building

 - change the use of the building

 The UK Government have delegated the handling of planning permission to local authorities.

 The variables involved in each project are assessed by your Council’s building & planning team.

 Each authority’s criteria will be different.

-For one reason or another, a project one day which seemed favourable to a particular Council…
+For one reason or another, a project which seemed favourable today to a particular Council…

 …planning permission is actually governed here in the UK, leading to frustration during the process.

 This is where we came up with the idea to create:

-An All Purpose Guide To UK Planning Permission
+An All-Purpose Guide To UK Planning Permission

 Who exactly is this guide for?

 Not just smallholders (…although, from time to time we might make reference to smallholders for contextual relevance.)

 …we hope this document may help anyone considering a building project in the UK understand more about planning permission.

 – then take a few minutes to read through the overview below of this guide.

 What is this guide purposed to do?

-Rather we hope this guide might compliment your reading elsewhere on the subject of planning permission.
+Rather we hope this guide might complement your reading elsewhere on the subject of planning permission.

 We simply wanted to add value and not replicate.